 It’s important to keep in touch with others, and Skype has become a valuable communication tool for both home and business users alike.
-The cross platform tool can be used to conduct text based chats with your contacts as well as audio and video calls.
+The cross-platform tool can be used to conduct simple text-based chats with your contacts as well as audio and video calls.
 You can converse with your Skype contacts, but there is also Facebook integration which enables you to make use of your social networking contact list.

 Available for Mac and PC – there are also more limited clients available for iOS and Android – Skype has become a serious communication tool.
 The ability to not only conduct voice and video chats, but also send and receive files, and even make phone calls to landlines and mobile phones, means that Skype is far more versatile than other messaging tools.

 What's new in 188.8.131.52 (see release notes for more)?

 - Quickly view a participant's profile while you're in a call: Simply long press or right-click on the participant and select View profile.

 - Review before you send: Now, when you drop files or media into a chat, you can preview them before sending.

 - Effortlessly set the mood: Quickly choose a list of mood messages that match your sentiment and change out the emoticon to match.

 - There's more than one way to keep the focus on you: The option to blur your background can now be accessed from the more menu during a video call.

 - New global hotkeys in Skype for Windows 10 (version 14).